UK & US Degree. Which One Should You Choose? 英國和美國學位。您應該選擇哪一個？

 By contrast, the government has very little control over what universities charge in the United States.
 Most of the top US universities are private and average fees for a four-year course are £27,808 (approximately HKD281,000) a year.
 In many cases, fees will exceed this amount.
 The US differentiates between in-state tuition fees and out-of-state tuition fees, as well as between private and public universities.
 These distinctions determine the tuition fee.

-While both countries carry the same weight in delivering outstanding education, you should take into consideration the various differences mentioned in this article, especially the amount of time it takes to complete the degree, the fees and whether you prefer more depth or more breadth in your degree programme for a seamless study experience.
+While both countries carry the same weight in delivering outstanding education, you should take into consideration the various differences mentioned in this article, especially the amount of time it takes to complete the online degree, the fees and whether you prefer more depth or more breadth in your degree programme for a seamless study experience.